 The Guinness Storehouse is both a brewery and a museum, and well worth the entry fee.
 This is a must-see.

-Purchase tickets in advance online for a cheaper rate than at the door, and let the fully immersive experience begin!
+Purchase tickets in advance online and let the fully immersive experience begin!
 Learn to pour your own pint, get a glimpse of how Guinness is made, and make the climb to the rooftop Gravity Bar for a panoramic view of Dublin.

 Take a self-guided tour (the guided tours can last over an hour) around the Dublin Castle, a massive landmark right in the center of the city.
 Ireland is well-known for its ancient castles, and the opportunity to see one inside and out firsthand can’t be surpassed.